 Listening to goth music and wearing black clothes does not make you a goth completely.
 You have to think it to believe it.
 Most people growing up will know they are a goth, it's not something you can wholly learn.
 If you're being authentic and true to yourself, then you'll find yourself in the gothic scene in no time!
 Listen to the music you like (it can be Lady Gaga and Beyoncé if that's what you like too).
 Take all the elements you enjoy and run with them or else you'll find yourself six feet under.

 If you follow all these steps on your wander over to the dark side, you'll be ready to showcase your knowledge and get out there!
-Check your social medias as there is sure to be a few events going on in your area.
-Many pubs, clubs and community spaces hold goth centred events for networking to find and dig into a shared appreciation for all things dark and spooky.
-Whether it's an 80s goth night or a local gig get yourself to it and make some friends!
+Check your socials as there are sure to be a few events going on in your area.
+Many pubs, clubs and community spaces hold goth-centred events for networking to find and dig into a shared appreciation for all things dark and spooky.
+Whether it's an 80s goth night or a local gig, get yourself to it and make some friends!
 Just remember to be yourself and dive head first into the world of goth with an open mind.
-Some aspects may not be for you and that's okay, the only thing let to do is
+Some aspects may not be for you and that's okay, the only thing left to do is:

 These are all the steps necessary to tell you everything you need to know about the gothic scene and how to infiltrate it.
 We here at The Black Ravens wish you luck on your mysterious and bewitching adventures into the Gothic web.
 Be sure to check out The Black Ravens to help gothify your wardrobe.
 If it's gothic, we've goth it!
 If you'd like to here more, let us know on our social medias or reach out to us using our contact information below.